Percent Change Estimation in Large Scale Online Experiments: Methodology

+Given the pseudo-posterior for $\mu_0$, I now outline an approach to computing the posterior $\pi(\mu_t, \mu_c | \bm{x}_t, \bm{x}_c, \bm{y}_t, \bm{y}_c ) $.
 A continuous univariate distribution can be discretely approximated by computing its quantiles.
 For example, the $d$th element of the discrete approximation will correspond to the quantile $(2 \cdot d - 1) / (2 \cdot D)$, and each element will have equal probability $1/D$.
-By using such discretization, one can approximate the joint posterior distribution of $\mu_0, \mu_c$ and $\mu_t$.
-Altogether, this gives us,
+By using such discretization, one can deterministically approximate the joint posterior distribution of $\mu_0, \mu_c$ and $\mu_t$.